BenjaminWendtner/Jhana/README.md

 $user_tasks = $user->tasks();
 ```

-**Validation** are executed automatically if a model gets saved.
+**Validations** are executed automatically if a model gets saved.
 The Validation functionname has to begin with "validate_".
 The return value has to be boolean.

 ```php
 public function validate_password() {